magenta-aps/mox/doc/user/installation.rst

 Installation
 ============

-All the active developed source code of mox is a python package located in :file:`oio_rest`.
+All the actively developed source code of mox is a Python package located in :file:`oio_rest`.
 You can run it in as you see fit.
 Two methods are described below.
-Use the docker image or a python package in a virtual environment.
+Use the docker image or a Python package in a virtual environment.

 .. tip::